 None of this is meant to discourage you.
 If you have allergic asthma, it’s still possible to maintain your asthma control.
 But it may take some work.
 Here are a few of the things you need to do:

-4. Use your Asthma Action Plan.
-An Asthma Action Plan can help you monitor your asthma control and take steps quickly at the first signs that control is slipping.
+An asthma action plan can help you monitor your asthma control and take steps quickly at the first signs that control is slipping.

-5. Warm the air you breathe during winter.
 One of my biggest asthma triggers during winter is breathing cold air.
 So I always wear a scarf or neck gaiter which I can pull up over my mouth and nose.
-This helps warm the air before it gets into your airways and can stave off asthma symptoms.
+This helps warm the air before it gets into your airways and can stave off seasonal asthma symptoms.

 While it is true that each season can bring unique challenges to the person with allergic asthma, it is also true that these seasonal threats can be managed.
 Take the time to understand which seasonal challenges apply to you and then take the appropriate actions to prevent and manage these challenges.
 Your asthma control depends upon it!

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Asthma.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.